 Rabbi Angela Warnick Buchdahl joined Central Synagogue as senior cantor in 2006.
 In 2014, she was chosen by the congregation to lead Central Synagogue as senior rabbi.

 Rabbi Buchdahl has been nationally recognized for her innovations in leading services and has served as faculty for the Wexner Heritage Foundation and for the Union for Reform Judaism (URJ) Kallot programs.
 She has been actively involved in Just Congregations, the Reform Movement’s Congregation Based Community Organizing effort at Central and on a national level.
 Rabbi Buchdahl has been featured in articles in Reform Judaism, Shema Journal of Jewish Ideas, Newsweek’s 2012 list of “America’s 50 Most Influential Rabbis” and the PBS documentary 18 Voices Sing Kol Nidrei.
-She serves on the Board of Auburn Theological Seminary and the Multiracial Jewish Network.
+She serves on the boards of Auburn Theological Seminary and Avodah Jewish Service Corps.

 Rabbi Buchdahl and her husband Jacob Buchdahl have three children.